haimgoldfisher/OOP_Ex4/README.md

 | 15         | A3          |  4           |  1 min     |  1          | 234         | 117        |

-## A very detailed performence report can be found in our WIKI page:
+## A very detailed performence report can be found in our WIKI page: [Algorithm Performence](https://github.com/haimgoldfisher/OOP_Ex4/wiki/Algorithm-Performence)

 ---------
 ## 6. GUI Interface: